dgrnbrg/spiral/README.md

 ## Usage

+See `SPEC.md` for a specific treatment of how the format works.

 ### Getting Started

 Let's first take a look at how to write "Hello World" in Spiral with http-kit: